 Martha Prusinskas, former head gardener for the Walton family, has cultivated food on the property for over twenty years.
 She enjoys working with young people and transferring her wealth of knowledge to both students and volunteers.

-Ally Welborn is the Volunteer Coordinator at Olivewood Gardens and Learning Center.
+Ally Welborn is the Manager of Volunteers and Outreach at Olivewood Gardens and Learning Center.
 She has a BS in Ecology, Behavior, and Evolution from UC San Diego.
 Before coming to Olivewood, Ally worked as an educator at the San Diego Humane Society and as an improv comedy instructor at UCSD.
 She is passionate about non-profit organizations and has been involved at the YMCA of Metropolitan Chicago, the Children’s Museum of Phoenix, the YMCA of San Diego County, and the San Diego River Park Foundation.
 Ally enjoys travelling internationally and exploring natural environments all over the world.

 Kati Christensen – Chef Educator

 Kati Christensen is the Chef Educator at Olivewood Gardens and Learning Center.
 She has a BS in both Early Childhood Education and Human Development and Family Studies, as well as an MS in Literacy Education, K-12.
 After teaching middle school for five years in New York, Kati decided to travel west and make her home in San Diego.
 After her first volunteer experience at Olivewood Gardens in June 2010, Kati was instantly hooked.
 She had found a place to integrate her passion for teaching with her love of cooking.
 When she is not creating recipes highlighting the fruits and vegetables grown at Olivewood Gardens, Kati can be found baking sweets and watching sports.

 Adan Teposte – Gardener